atesgoral/dweet-player/README.md

 Time warping specifiers can be:
 - Beat rush: `t[<amount>]` - Rushes the time forward on beats.
 The amount determines how much to rush.
 5 frames (5/60 seconds) is the default.
 - Beat bounce: `T[<amount>]` - Bounces the time foward and then back (restores normal time) on beats.
 The amount determines how much to bounce.
 5 frames is the default.

+Trig morphing specifiers can be:
+- Uniform: `u[<amount>]` - Morphs the trig functions by scaling their outputs on beats.
+The amount determines how much to scale.
+5 is the default and it means by %50.
+- Random: `r[<amount>]` - Morphs the trig functions by scaling their outputs on beats, by a random factor.
+The amount determines how much to scale.
+5 is the default and it means by a maximum of %50 (when the random factor is 1).
+- FFT: `f[<amount>]` - Morphs the trig functions by scaling their outputs by the values of the FFT bins as factors (0-1, spread over 2π).
+The amount determines how much to scale.
+5 is the default and it means by %50.

 Blenders can be:
 - Zoom: `z[<amount>]` - Zooms in on beats.
 The amount determines how much to zoom.
 5 (5%) is the default.